 This salad is especially meaningful to us because we’ve been growing a vegetable garden this year, including a whole whack of kale.
 We think it’s much more satisfying to cook with food grown in our very own backyard.
 It definitely tastes better, right?

 So, what are you waiting for?
 It’s time to make a delicious kale Caesar salad!

 - Tempeh: often overshadowed by tofu, tempeh is starting to become more popular in the west.
 Tempeh is cooked soybeans that are fermented and pressed into a brick.
-Tofu differs from tempeh because it’s not fermented, nor is it made directly from soy beans (it’s actually made from condensed soy milk).
+Tofu differs from tempeh because it’s not fermented, nor is it made directly from soybeans (it’s actually made from condensed soy milk).
 Tempeh is one of those foods you just have to try to understand the flavor.
 It has an earthy, nutty, flavor with a distinct tang.
-We once heard it described as the “sourdough of plant-protein,” which we think is very suiting.
-So, let’s talk nutritional benefits.
+We once heard it described as the “sourdough of plant protein,” which we think is very fitting.
+So, let’s talk about nutritional benefits.
 In a 3 oz serving, you’ll receive 15g of protein, 9 carbs, and 9 grams of healthy fats.
 Now, that’s a food you could live off of for the rest of your life!

 - Chickpeas: we’re huge chickpea fans because they are so versatile.
 They can be utilized in so many different recipes, sweet or savoury.
 In this case, we use them as croutons by crisping them up in our oven.
 They come out light, airy, and crispy, just like a crouton should be.
 But, chickpeas are especially great to throw on salads since they add even more nutrients.
 In just a 2 oz serving, there is 4g of fiber and 6g of protein!